 The Best Veal Francaise

-Last night I enjoyed a marvelous dinner with my wife and our next-door neighbors.
-Bob and Barbara took us to their favorite local Italian restaurant, Frankie's Fellini Cafe, and said it would be the best Italian food in the area.
+Last night, my wife and I enjoyed a marvelous dinner with our next-door neighbors.
+Bob and Barbara took us to their favorite local Italian restaurant, Frankie’s Fellini Cafe, which they promised would offer the best Italian food in the area.

-We were greeted by Frankie himself, who has been in the restaurant business since 1978 and in its current Berwyn, PA location for 12 years.
-They make homemade pasta, fresh bread, and Italian desserts like hand-filled cannoli from scratch.
+We were greeted by Frankie, who has been in the restaurant business since 1978 and has run this Berwyn, PA, location for 12 years.
+They make homemade pasta, fresh bread, and hand-filled cannoli from scratch.

 When my friend told me this would be the best Italian food ever, I felt the challenge of finding something on the menu to test his bravado.
 As soon as I saw veal Francaise, I thought back to my days in New York City when I used to go to a now-closed restaurant called Guido’s in the back of Supreme Macaroni.